 Well, counterintuitive as it may seem, sometimes the best option is to take the lower offer.

 Of course, that doesn’t mean you should do so every time.
 After all, everyone’s financial needs are different.
 We’re also not advocating for you to accept a salary that doesn’t seem fair based on your qualifications and cost of living.

 What we ARE saying is, you should take these things into account, give it some thought, and then see where you net out.
 Who knows?
 You might be surprised where this process takes you.

 Want to work for a company that offers everything you’re looking for in a career?
-Learn more about Thermo Fisher by visiting their WayUp company profile!
+Learn more about Thermo Fisher and apply for open roles by visiting their WayUp company profile!

 Questions and Answers